III. The Divisions

 The Administrative Office will process all qualified exemption requests for conference registration (under “a.-d.” in registration exemption rules) in the order that they are received.
 In addition, the Program Chair will notify the Administrative Officer when he, she, or they approve a direct request (under “e.” in registration exemption rules).
 Twenty exemptions may be granted per year.
 Exemptions beyond this amount must be requested and approved by the Budget, Finance, and Audit Committee.

 All exemptions must be submitted by May 15.
+Please note that foreign scholar exemption requests will only be granted for those attending the in-person conference, not those attending the virtual conference.
 Exemptions from paying registration fees will be considered for:

 a.
 Non-students who are unemployed and/or receiving monthly financial assistance to meet living expenses may request a waiver of registration fees to participate on the program.